Looking for more info?

 Amansara’s 24 open-plan suites – 12 of which have private pools – are designed with terrazzo and dark timber finishes creating a monochrome palette.
 Sandstone reliefs referencing those of nearby temples.
 All accommodations enjoy a private outdoor area, a kingsize or twin bed, a sofa, writing desk, a light-filled bathroom containing twin vanities and a freestanding bathtub.

 Amansara’s curved, 17-metre central pool is overlooked by a cushioned alcove and surrounded by loungers.
 In addition, a 25-metre lap pool lies hidden behind the gardens.
 A newly added gym and movement studio is available, ensuring guests can stick to active routines!
+Plus, there are various movement classes such as aerial yoga on offer.

 The spa overlooks a reflection pond set against a 43-metre sandstone relief.
 Each of the four treatment rooms has an attached relaxation area with a private steam bath and shower.
 Treatments use Cambodian techniques and all-natural Aman Spa products.
-An in-house yoga teacher hosts sessions in the contemplation room.

 The Dining Room is a focal point of the property, with a seven-metre ceiling and two shaded pergolas.
 Khmer and Western cuisines feature the freshest seasonal ingredients.
 There’s also a walk-in wine and cheese cellar, along with a casual lounge area serving freshly baked cakes and local delicacies.
 Alfresco meals can be taken by the pool or gardens.